Scroll Top

 LSO Logo

-Below are links to view this past application and the official poster for the 27th annual Young Artists Competition.
+Below are links for the 2024 application and the 2024 official poster for the 28th annual Young Artists Competition.
+Deadline for submission of all materials is December 14, 2023.

 For young musical artists, this yearly competition organized by the LaGrange Symphony Orchestra, is traditionally held in early February at CALLAWAY AUDITORIUM.
 Callaway Auditorium is located on the campus of LaGrange College, in LaGrange, Georgia.